w3gh/ghostplusplus/branches/ghost-curses/readme_mod.txt

 Notes for Linux-users:

  You may compile this with ncurses.
 Ncurses version supports mouse (but not wheel).

- If you plan to use this with ssh client, you might want to compile with ncurses instead of pdcurses.

- If you want to compile with pdcurses, write "make PDCURSES=1"
+ If you want to compile with pdcurses/X11, write "make XCURSES=1"